My Big Fat Greek Life

-My Big Fat Greek Life is an American sitcom television series that ran on CBS from February 24 to April 13, 2003.
-The series is a continuation of the 2002 movie My Big Fat Greek Wedding and was produced by Sony Pictures Television and Tom Hanks's Playtone Productions for CBS.
+My Big Fat Greek Life is an American television sitcom that aired on CBS from February 24 to April 13, 2003.
+The series is a continuation of the 2002 film My Big Fat Greek Wedding and was produced by Sony Pictures Television and Tom Hanks' Playtone Productions for CBS.
 The two lead characters' names are changed, from Toula and Ian, to Nia and Thomas.

 Series star Nia Vardalos also oversaw the show as one of the co-executive producers, along with Hanks and his wife Rita Wilson, who made a guest appearance in one episode as Nia's cousin.

 Premise

 The series, which is set in Chicago, follows the main character, Nia Portokalos, a Greek-American woman, as she deals with her family and her new non-Greek husband Thomas Miller, an English teacher who still does not seem to fit in with her family's Greek traditions.
 Despite the help and interference from her family and her husband, Nia tries her best to stay grounded in various situations.

 Besides her husband, the family members in her "life" include her parents Maria and Gus, who own the Greek restaurant where she works; her brother Nick, who is not very bright and feels ambivalent toward Thomas; her wise Aunt Voula; and her gossipy cousin Nikki.

 While the series follows on from the movie My Big Fat Greek Wedding, the first names of the leading couple have been changed.
-In the film, Nia Vardolos' character was Fotoula "Toula" Portokalos; her husband (played in the film by John Corbett) was named Ian Miller.
+In the film, Nia Vardalos' character was Fotoula "Toula" Portokalos; her husband (played in the film by John Corbett) was named Ian Miller.